ravendb/bootcamp/src/Unit-2/lesson6/README.md

 ## What are transformers?

 Transformers are server side transformations that allow you to project specific data to the client!
-This allows you to save some band-width.
+This allows you to save some bandwidth.

 ## Exercise: Getting started with transformers

-To learn a new concept, nothing better than doing some little experiment.
+To learn a new concept, there's nothing better than doing some little experiment.
 Right?
 Let's do it.

-In this exercise we will load a `Company` document from the server and then to write the company name on the console.
+In this exercise we will load a `Company` document from the server and then write the company name on the console.
 First we will do it using what you already know.
 Then, let's change the code to use transformers.

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package